Mission: Impossible – Ghost Protocol: Filming

 Principal photography took place from October 2010 to March 19, 2011.
 Filming took place in Budapest, Mumbai, Prague, Moscow, Vancouver, Bangalore, Chennai, and Dubai.
 Although Cruise appears to be free solo climbing in the film with the help of special gloves, in reality, he was securely attached to the Burj Khalifa at all times by multiple cables; Industrial Light & Magic digitally erased the cables in post-production.
-Following Cruise's example, Patton and Seydoux also chose to forgo the use of stunt doubles for their fight scene at the Burj Khalifa where Carter exacts her revenge upon Moreau for Hanaway's death.
+Following Cruise's example, Patton and Seydoux also chose to forgo the use of stunt doubles for their fight scene at the Burj Khalifa.

 Many of the film's interior scenes were shot at Vancouver's Canadian Motion Picture Park Studios, including a key transition scene in a specially equipped IMF train car and the fight between Hunt and Hendricks in a Mumbai automated multi-level parking garage (which was constructed over a six-month period just for the film).
 The Vancouver Convention Centre was modified to double as downtown Mumbai.
 The film's opening Moscow prison escape scenes were shot on location in a real former prison near Prague.

 In the middle of production Cruise brought screenwriter Christopher McQuarrie, with whom he had worked on the film Valkyrie (2008) to rewrite the screenplay.
 McQuarrie described his contribution: "The script had these fantastic sequences in it but there was a mystery in it that was very complicated.
 What I did was about clarity.
 The mystery had to be made simpler."
-McQuarrie did not receive a screenplay credit for his rewrite.
+McQuarrie did not receive a screenplay credit for his rewrite, although certain trailers included his name in the credits.

 Bird incorporated the trademark "A113", a reference to the classroom he attended while in the California Institute of the Arts, into the film on two separate occasions.
 The first is the design print on Hanaway's ring during the flashback sequence, and the second being when Hunt calls in for support and uses the drop callsign, Alpha 1–1–3.